AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-aem-guides-mcp.md

 If you don't have permission to perform an action in AEM, you can't perform the same action through MCP.

-The exact tools available may change over time.
-Instead of relying on a fixed list, ask your assistant to show you what is available:

-`List all Experience Manager Guides tools available and describe what they do.`

 ## Supported applications